josh-le/jlox/README.md

 interpreter for the Lox language written in Java

+built:
+- scanner
+- script for generating AST classes

+building:
+- parser

+topics covered:
+- formal grammar
+- visitor design pattern

+# resources
-from the book <a href="https://craftinginterpreters.com/">Crafting Interpreters by Robert Nystrom</a>
+following the book <a href="https://craftinginterpreters.com/">Crafting Interpreters by Robert Nystrom</a>